ywx/FormatFortranIndentPlugin/readme.txt

 For information on Git for Windows，please see http://code.google.com/p/msysgit/ For information on TortoiseGit，please see http://code.google.com/p/tortoisegit/

-Format_Fortran_Indent_Plugin.cbplugin for Windows in repository is compiled by MinGW TDM-GCC with wxWidgets and Code::Blocks SDK. cbRelease branch is built for Code::Blocks Release for Windows. cbFortran branch is built for Code::Blocks IDE for Fortran for Windows. cbReleaseCentOS branch is built for Code::Blocks Release for Linux CentOS.
+Format_Fortran_Indent_Plugin.cbplugin for Windows in repository is compiled by MinGW TDM-GCC with wxWidgets and Code::Blocks SDK. cbRelease branch is built for Code::Blocks Release for Windows. cbFortran branch is built for Code::Blocks IDE for Fortran for Windows. cbReleaseCentOS-i686 branch is built for Code::Blocks Release for Linux CentOS i686. cbReleaseCentOS-x86_64 branch is built for Code::Blocks Release for Linux CentOS x86_64.
 Keep source code for project only in master branch.

 Compilers and Options ( for Windows )
 =====================================